Thurs., Dec. 8 at 1pm ET / 10am PTSponsored By: Emburse

 BTN: What's the top priority you are seeing from clients at the moment?
 Is it still safety and security?

 Hollyhead: The common theme always is, if you're going to encourage people back to travel, there's got to be the security of feeling good about it.
 We'll term it under duty of care, but I think it's more than that.
 It's people feeling comfortable about the entire idea of going on a trip, so how do you help people pre-trip, how do you look after them through it and how does the company feel good about this asset I'm sending on the road?
-I don't think that's changed dramatically, but I think the point of emphasis of how I got data that I trust, that isn't in multiple places, and that's why it's good to invest in the platform.
+I don't think that's changed dramatically, but I think the point of emphasis of, [have] I got data that I trust, that isn't in multiple places, and that's why it's good to invest in the platform.
 If you want to know who is in Rome tonight, there is no difference between the Egencia booking platform and the reporting platform.
-We're being pushed a lot by clients, when we do come back, the CFO is going to be asking questions, and the additional one is sustainability.
-Everyone wants to return to travel responsibility, so how do we contribute to that?
-We've been investing heavily in the past 12 months here, in things like the comparison of rail to air inthe shopping path and, of course, being a part of GBT and their approach to green and their partnership to Shell.
-The maturity of the approach to pursuing [sustainable aviation fuel], rather than talking initiatives actually having a purposeful approach.
+We're being pushed a lot by clients, when we do come back, the CFO is going to be asking questions, and the additional one is [around] sustainability.
+Everyone wants to return to travel responsibly, so how do we contribute to that?
+We've been investing heavily in the past 12 months here, in things like the comparison of rail to air in the shopping path and, of course, [it's great] being a part of GBT and their [green] approach, [including] their partnership to Shell.
+The maturity of the approach to pursuing [sustainable aviation fuel], rather than talking initiatives and instead actually having a purposeful approach.
 Travel is not the problem.
 The problem is emissions, so how do we make sure those two things jive?

 BTN: What long-term effects do you think the pandemic will have on the way TMCs do business?